CortexPE/TeaSpoon/README.md

 __[Discord Group to 'talk-to-a-human-for-support' and for questions](https://discordapp.com/invite/7y8WM4F)__

 # Installation
-Installation is easy, Just download the latest phar from my [Jenkins Build Server](http://cortexpe.xyz:8080/job/TeaSpoon/lastSuccessfulBuild/artifact/TeaSpoon.phar) or from [Poggit](https://poggit.pmmp.io/ci/CortexPE/TeaSpoon/~) then drag and drop it to your ```./plugins/``` folder...
+Installation is easy, Just download the latest phar from [Poggit](https://poggit.pmmp.io/ci/CortexPE/TeaSpoon/~) then put it to your ```./plugins/``` folder.
+Restart your server.
+And you're basically done.

 # Issue Reporting
  - ALWAYS use the [LATEST PocketMine-MP Build](https://jenkins.pmmp.io/job/PocketMine-MP/lastSuccessfulBuild/artifact/) to use this plugin